al-ptk/nosql-table/README.md

 What if I need to add a component in the middle of something that was abstracted way?
 What if there is variants I haven't forseen?
 I made my code as DRY as I felt confident it was matured, no more.
 (I took my reasoning from someone way smarter than me, so go watch what Dan Abramove said about wet code)

+## Workflow, tips and shortcuts

+- The mental model is this: You are creating a schema for a list of objects.
+Instances are each object created; Properties are the fields of each value.
+Not all properties are held by all instances.
+- Double-click a cell to show it's expanded version
+- Use 'Insert for all' to repeat or randomize values under a property

+## Roadmap

 Here is the roadmap (that I may follow after doing some other projects):